RP Question

 I’ve always merely tolerated combat with rolls as it’s more efficient for events, especially those with large groups.
 Without some manner of modifier to help influence it, however, it’s often too random to be satisfying.
 Not everyone who utilizes roll combat does that, which admittedly may be a partial contributor to my personal bias against it.

-I’ve never heard of people utilizing in-game combat for rp, beyond like internal rp, as in a personal framing for your character’s in-game actions.
+I’ve never heard of people utilizing in-game combat (as in pve) for rp, beyond like internal rp, as in a personal framing for your character’s in-game actions.
 The other closest equivalent I can think of is people who use pvp prowess as a measure of worthiness to portray high ranking military characters.
 That is rather tangential to this topic, though.

 Overall, as more or less mentioned before, it largely depends on who you’re with and the situation you’re in.
 Most events I’ve been in prefer rolls, again likely for the efficiency.
 Smaller groups and impromptu matters are more likely to rely purely on emotes, based on my personal experiences and observations.